 1. Affordability

-Most AI logo generators are inexpensive or even free, making them accessible for startups and small businesses that may not have the budget for a professional designer.
+Most AI tools are inexpensive or free, making them accessible for startups and small businesses with limited budgets.

 2. Speed & Convenience